 Spanish gore metal band Haemorrhage has rendered years of service to the underground complete with some of the most gruesome music and imagery ever.
-The group was sown together in 1990 by Jose and Luisma who used the Devourment moniker.
+The group was sown together in 1990 by Jose and Luisma who used the Devourment monicker.
 The band attacked the scene first with the Grotesque Embryopathology demo of 1992.
 An EP called Loathesongs was released in 2000 featuring covers of songs by Carcass, UFO, Impaled Nazarene an others.
 The Spaniards would later appear on Razorback Records' tribute to Impetigo.
 2001's Scalpel, Scissors And Other Forensic Instruments was a sampler of the band's earlier work.
 Home Sweet Morgue was released by Morbid Records with different cover artworks.
 The band would tour with Cryptopsy, Spawn and Profanity in order to support the album.
 The Spanish grind unit has a myriad of split-releases, EPs and has toured with CSSO, Dead Infection and others.
 The band's split with Impaled, called Dementia Rex, was released by Razorback Records in August, 2003.
 Morbid Records released its new DVD Visions From The Morgue in December of 2003.
 The band's Apology For Pathology album appeared in January of 2006.
 The band had retained its line-up despite several years of absence.
 The Kill Sessions was recorded live in the studio.

 Spain’s Haemorrhage announced it would release its next full-length album through Relapse Records.
 The group was working on the CD in 2009 and hoped to record it in the winter of 2010.
 Relapse would also reissue the band's Grume and Apology For Pathology albums.
 Erik Raya joined on drums in 2016.
 He was also in Infected Flesh.
 Heidelberg Deathfest or HDDF 2017 was taking place in that city on March 11th.
 Bands playing included God Dethroned, Haemorrhage, Deranged and others.
+The Forensick Files was a 2019 compilation.

 HAEMORRHAGE - ANATOMICAL INFERNO - MORBID